jaytat98/GNN/README.md

 Open Main_code.ipynb to construct the graph of stocks based on their relationships (correlations).
 The Laplacian matrix is computed to analyze the graph, identify clusters, and visualize connections between stocks.
 Step 3: Visualization
-Use the PNG files (fig1.png, fig2.png, etc.) for visualizing stock relationships.
+Visualizing stock relationships.
 Data
 The dataset includes stock price and financial information for various sectors from 2018 to June 2024.

 Key columns:

 Stock Prices
 P/E Ratio
 Beta
 P/B Ratio

 The data is grouped by sectors:

 AI (NVIDIA, etc.)